mikegolay/mikegolay/README.md

 and a good day to you.

+this is a place not quite yet brimming with stuff and things.

 <!--
 **mikegolay/mikegolay** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.